jiangmeijie/MeijiePersonalWebsite/content/publication/chinese-relations-with-the-global-south/index.md

 authors:
   - admin
 publication: IDEES
-abstract: >-
-  Over the past decades, China has significantly enhanced its national strength and has arisen as the second-largest economy in the world.
+abstract: "Over the past decades, China has significantly enhanced its national strength and has arisen as the second-largest economy in the world.
 Meanwhile, Beijing has become enthusiastic about developing South-South relations through bilateral and multilateral mechanisms.
 This paper looks into the changes and continuities of Sino-Latin American relations to observe Chinese strategic calculations and motivations behind China´s engagement with the Global South.